Writing, editing, spiritual directing, mentoring, singing, jewelry making, skiing curly-haired gal with glasses

 Barbara has held positions in non-profit public relations and development, broadcast television management, corporate training, and community education.
 Life-long mobility and resulting adaptability have given her a unique perspective on people, business, community, and the ability of one person to effect change.

-Montclair State University (Montclair, New Jersey) BA communications, magna cum laude, writing honors
+Montclair State University (Montclair, New Jersey) BA communications, magna cum laude, writing honors award as the best writer in the program

 University of Washington (Seattle, Washington) editing certificate